 William R. Horwitz advises employers on employment related issues and defends employers in litigation before state and federal courts, and before administrative agencies and in arbitration.
 Bill is a former prosecutor, having worked at the Queens County District Attorney’s Office, where he focused on appellate litigation.
-Since leaving the D.A.’s office, Bill has spent almost 20 years representing employers.
+Since leaving the D.A.’s office, Bill has spent over 20 years representing employers.
 He has extensive experience litigating wage and hour class and collective actions throughout the country, including both off-the-clock and misclassification cases.
 Bill has also defended employers against a wide range of employment claims including allegations of whistleblowing, retaliation, sexual harassment, disability and race discrimination, and breach of contract.

-A member of the firm’s Competitive Advantage, Trade Secret and Computer Fraud and Abuse Team, Bill represents clients in disputes involving restrictive covenants, misappropriation of trade secrets and unfair competition, and has litigated these claims in various states, including TRO and preliminary injunction hearings.
+A member of the firm’s Competitive Advantage, Trade Secret and Computer Fraud and Abuse Team, Bill represents clients in disputes involving restrictive covenants, misappropriation of trade secrets and unfair competition, and has litigated these claims in various states, including temporary restraining order and preliminary injunction hearings.
 In addition, Bill works with companies to develop new or improve existing policies, procedures, and agreements to safeguard confidential information and business relationships.
 Bill has also represented large financial institutions, commercial landlords and retail establishments in Americans with Disabilities Act accessibility cases.
 Overall, Bill’s cases span a variety of industries including health care, life sciences, finance, hospitality and retail.

 Bill has a great deal of experience in cases involving large amounts of electronically stored information, working with courts, adversaries and Information Technology professionals to effectively manage e-discovery to minimize costs during litigation.

-Bill is also a frequent contributor to the firm's LaborSphere blog, which provides coverage and insights on breaking cases, recently enacted legislation and a broad range of employee benefits and labor issues.
+Bill is also a frequent contributor to the firm's LaborSphere blog, which provides insights into breaking cases, recently enacted legislation and a broad range of employment and labor issues.

 - Defeated a Motion for Conditional Certification of a Collective Action under the Fair Labor Standards Act in federal court in Florida.
 The plaintiff, a former Assistant Department Manager for a nationwide fashion retailer, alleged wage and hour violations arising out of the alleged misclassification of her position.
 She had sought to bring the lawsuit on behalf of herself and over 625 current and former employees.